victimsnino/ReactivePlusPlus/docs/readme.md

 A **Scheduler** is responsible for controlling the type of multithreading behavior (or lack thereof) used in the observable.
 For example, a **scheduler** can utilize a new thread, a thread pool, or a raw queue to manage its processing.

-Checkout [API Reference](https://victimsnino.github.io/ReactivePlusPlus/v2/docs/html/group__rpp.html) to learn more about schedulers in RPP.
+Check the [API Reference](https://victimsnino.github.io/ReactivePlusPlus/v2/docs/html/group__rpp.html) for more details about schedulers.

-See <https://reactivex.io/documentation/scheduler.html> for more details about scheduler concept.
+See <https://reactivex.io/documentation/scheduler.html> for more details about schedulers.

 ### Disposable